A Torus Theorem for homotopy nilpotent groups: Background and first results

 We are now ready to prove the main theorem in this section.
 We exploit a characterization of homotopy nilpotent groups through excisive functors.
-For if $F$ is an $n$-excisive functor (so $F$ sends strongly homotopy co-Cartesian $(n+1)$-cubes to homotopy Cartesian ones) then, for every finite space $K$, $\Omega F (K)$ is a homotopy nilpotent group \cite[Theorem 9.2]{MR2580428}.
-Even better, Biedermann and Dwyer show that every functor $\tilde X$ associated to a homotopy nilpotent group of class $\leq n$ is of the form $\Omega F$ where $F$ is $n$-excisive, \cite{BD}.
+For if $F$ is an $n$-excisive functor (so $F$ sends strongly homotopy co-Cartesian $(n+1)$-cubes to homotopy Cartesian ones, and also $F \simeq P_nF$ by \cite[Theorem~1.8]{MR2026544}) then, for every finite space $K$, $\Omega F (K)$ is a homotopy nilpotent group \cite[Corollary 9.3]{MR2580428}.
+Even better, Biedermann shows that every functor $\underaccent{\wtilde}{X}$ associated to a homotopy nilpotent group of class $\leq n$ is of the form $\Omega F$ where $F$ is $n$-excisive, \cite{Biedermann}.

 We prove the following:

 \begin{theorem} Let $Z$ be a pointed connected space.
 Then, we have the inequalities

 \end{theorem}